M66B/FairEmail/docs/FAQ-de-rAT.md

 If you use the Play store or GitHub version of FairEmail, you can use the quick setup wizard to easily setup a Gmail account and identity.
 The Gmail quick setup wizard is not available for third party builds, like the F-Droid build because Google approved the use of OAuth for official builds only.

-Wenn Sie kein Gmail-Konto auf dem Gerät verwenden möchten oder können, z.
-B. auf neueren Huawei-Geräten, können Sie entweder den Zugriff für „weniger sichere Apps” aktivieren und Ihr Kontenpasswort verwenden (nicht empfohlen) oder die Zwei-Faktor-Authentifizierung aktivieren und ein appspezifisches Passwort verwenden.
+If you don't want to use or can't use an on-device Google account, for example on recent Huawei devices, you can either enable access for "less secure apps" and use your account password (not advised) or enable two factor authentication and use an app specific password.
 To use a password you'll need to set up an account and identity via the manual setup instead of via the quick setup wizard.

 **Important**: sometimes Google issues this alert: